brunofalmeida/CADDesigns/README.md

 # CAD Designs

-A collection of various CAD designs (Computer Aided Design) I have created and experimented with.
+A collection of various CAD designs I have created or experimented with (that are not part of my other repositories).

 ## Software